citypay/citypay-api-client-js/docs/OperationalFunctionsApi.md

 Domain Key Generation Request

-Generates a domain key based on the permissions of the calling &#x60;api-key&#x60;.
-Domain keys can be used in _Direct Post_ and &#x60;XHR&#x60; calls to the API services.
+Generates a domain key based on the permissions of the calling `api-key`.
+Domain keys can be used in _Direct Post_ and `XHR` calls to the API services.

 ### Example